 Stress Management Programs:

-Yoga through recreational sports at McNiff Fitness Center
+Yoga class at McNiff Fitness Center – Group fitness schedule

 For updates: www.ut.edu/spiritual